-A list of job descriptions and community service requirements are available on the Financial Aid web-site at www.eastern.edu/centers/finaid.
+A list of job descriptions and community service requirements are available on the Financial Aid Web site at www.eastern.edu/centers/finaid/student employment position list.shtml.

 Federal Stafford Loan is currently administered by a combination of the student's home state, commercial lender (bank) and the Office of Financial Aid.
 There are two types of Stafford Loan: